verymeticulous/wikAPEdia/README.md

 ---

 ## 🆘 How to Help 🆘
-Can't find content in wikAPEdia that you think should be archived?
-Don't hesitate to reach out to me on [Reddit](https://www.reddit.com/user/Meticulous-)!
+Can't find content in wikAPEdia that you think should be archived? <a href="http://example.com/" target="_blank">Submit an issue on wikAPEdia </a> or directly message [me](https://www.reddit.com/user/Meticulous-) or [u/jsmar18](https://www.reddit.com/user/jsmar18/) on Reddit!

 ### Buy, Hodl, ~~Vote~~ 💎🙌